Two-party system: Disadvantages

 Political analyst A. G. Roderick, writing in his book Two Tyrants, argued that the two American parties (the Republican Party and the Democratic Party) were highly unpopular (as of 2015), are not part of the political framework of state governments, and do not represent the 47% of the electorate who identify themselves as "independents".
 He makes a case that the American president should be elected on a non-partisan basis, and asserts that both political parties are "cut from the same cloth of corruption and corporate influence."

 Others have accused two party systems of encouraging an environment which stifles individual thought processes and analysis.
-In a two party system, knowledge about political leaning facilitates assumptions to be made about an individuals' opinions on a wide variety of topics (e.g. abortion, taxes, the space program, a viral pandemic, human sexuality, the environment, warfare, opinions on police, etc.) which are not necessarily connected."The more destructive problem is the way this skews the discussion of the issues facing the nation.
-The media – meaning news sources from Fox News to the New York Times and everything in between – seem largely incapable of dealing with any issue outside of the liberal versus conservative paradigm.
+In a two party system, knowledge about political leaning facilitates assumptions to be made about an individual's opinions on a wide variety of topics (e.g. abortion, taxes, the space program, a viral pandemic, human sexuality, the environment, warfare, opinions on police, etc.) which are not necessarily connected.

+The more destructive problem is the way this skews the discussion of the issues facing the nation.
+The media – meaning news sources from Fox News to The New York Times and everything in between – seem largely incapable of dealing with any issue outside of the liberal versus conservative paradigm.
 Whether it's dealing with ISIS, the debt ceiling, or climate change, the media frames every issue as a simple debate between the Democratic and the Republican positions.
 This creates the ludicrous idea that every public policy problem has two, and only two, approaches.
 That's nonsense.
 Certainly some problems have only two resolutions, some have only one, but most have a range of possible solutions.
-But the "national" debate presents every issue as a simplistic duality, which trivializes everything."
+But the "national" debate presents every issue as a simplistic duality, which trivializes everything.